-From 2019 as part of our re-wilding of the churchyard we are now mowing to a harlequin design - some parts kept close cut, some cut 2/3 times a year and two parts reaped only once after the flowering season.
-This has led to a massive increase in the diversity of wild flowers in the churchyard including several orchids, with one Bee Orchid seen (early June through July) in 2019, two in 2020 and eight(!) sorry, ten(!!) this year.
+From 2019 as part of our ecological conservation of the churchyards we are now mowing to a harlequin design - some parts kept close cut, some cut 2/3 times a year and two parts reaped only once after the flowering season.
+This has led to a massive increase in the diversity of wild flowers in the churchyard (and so many butterflies) including several orchids, with one Bee Orchid seen (early June through July) in 2019, two in 2020 and eight(!) sorry, ten(!!) this year (2021).
+2022 - 20, no 21, no 22! no - 27 actually.
+Plus of course the 'ordinary' ones (spotted and Pyramidical).
+In August 2022 we donated our green hay to a new conservation area at York Lodge, Parkend to 'seed' their new meadow.

 The church itself has made several steps to reduce its carbon footprint - low energy LED lamps, recycled paper and a very energy-efficient CH system which draws out all the heat into the church.
 We have now registered as an Eco-Church and are working towards our Bronze Award - fingers crossed!